 The new mill is the first next-generation bioproduct mill in the world.
 Its annual pulp production capacity is 1.3 million tonnes.
-In addition to high-quality softwood and hardwood pulp, it is producing a broad range of other bioproducts, such as tall oil, turpentine, bioelectricity, product gas, sulphuric acid and biogas.
+In addition to high-quality softwood and hardwood pulp, it is producing a broad range of other bioproducts, such as tall oil, turpentine, bioelectricity, product gas and sulphuric acid.
 The bioproduct mill came into operation as planned on Tuesday, 15 August 2017 at 6:00 in the morning and the mill

 reached its nominal capacity in August 2018.

 A network of companies manufacturing various types of bioproducts will broaden around the bioproduct mill.
 These companies will convert pulp production side streams into bioproducts that offer higher added value than before.